10 Best Tourist Attractions to Visit in China 2026

 The wall comprises several parapets and guard posts, measuring around six to eight meters tall yet reaching 16 meters high and large sufficiently in certain spots for five horse riders or ten soldiers to cross.
 The first defenses on the wall date to the seventh century BC and the best-known portions were built when its numerous parts were brought together in 210 BC.

-The most famous stretch of the wall is located northwest of Beijing, close to Badaling Pass, and is readily accessible by public transportation or guided excursions.
+The most famous stretch of the wall is located northwest of Beijing, close to Badaling Pass.
 The regions of Gubeikou and Mutianyu, respectively 130 kilometers and 70 kilometers from Beijing northeast, are two more renovated portions worth exploring.
+A private tour with Odynovo can help you access these places easily.

 This enormous structure, defended by a wall high of 10 meters, with guard towers and a large canal, was built on over 720,000 square meters of area and included portions designated for administrative uses and ceremonious as well as an emperor's private quarters.